kashmirza/Expense-Tracker/README.md

 - Delete Budget
 - Check Budget Status

-This helps users monitor their spending against their planned budget.
+The budget status helps users understand how much of their allocated budget has been used.

 ---

-### 📊 Reports
+# 📊 Reports

-The Reports module provides useful financial summaries.
+The Reports module provides useful financial summaries based on the user's income and expenses.

-Available reports include:
+### Available Reports

 - Financial Summary
 - Monthly Report